GSA/digitalgov.gov/content/guides/accessibility-for-teams/visual-design.md

 ## Getting started

+Everyone benefits from designs that are easier to see.
+People with different visual abilities see your designs in varying ways—the diverse nature of impairments creates a wide variation in how your designs are perceived.
+A clean and clear visual presentation helps everyone make sense of a website's information and functionality.

 **How to use this guide:**

 - We recommend planning for accessibility in your design process and regularly conducting accessibility testing throughout the design and development processes.